- Splunk Enterprise and virtual machines

 |Windows platforms||2x six-core, 2+ GHz CPU, 12GB RAM, RAID 0 or 1+0, with a 64-bit OS installed.||Intel Nehalem CPU or equivalent at 2GHz, 2GB RAM|

-RAID 0 configurations do not provide fault-tolerance.
-Be certain that a RAID 0 configuration meets your data reliability needs before deploying a Splunk indexer on a system configured with RAID 0.
+RAID 0 disk configurations do not provide fault-tolerance.
+Confirm that a RAID 0 configuration meets your data reliability needs before deploying a Splunk indexer on a system configured with RAID 0.

 - All configurations other than universal and light forwarder instances require at least the recommended hardware configuration.

-- The minimum supported hardware guidelines are designed for personal use of Splunk.
-The requirements for Splunk in a production environment are significantly higher.
+- The minimum supported hardware guidelines are designed for personal use of Splunk Enterprise.
+The requirements for Splunk Enterprise in a production environment are significantly higher.

-Important: For all installations, including forwarders, you must have a minimum of 5GB of hard disk space available in addition to the space required for any indexes.
+Maintain a minimum of 5GB of hard disk space available on any Splunk instance, including forwarders, in addition to the space required for any indexes.
 See "Estimate your storage requirements" in the Capacity Planning Manual for more information.
+Failure to maintain this level of free space can result in degraded performance, operating system failure, and data loss.

 Hardware requirements for universal and light forwarders